bask0xff/FlyGis3D/Readme.md

 P.S.
-There is a bug - incorrect text encoding because of a lot of time spent - more than 20 years
+There is a bug - incorrect text encoding because of a lot of time spent - more than 20 years P.P.S.
+In bottom panel you can see very old icons: Windows95, IE, Far Manager, Dial-Up, Paint, ICQ, WinAMP,...